Hackers News Hackers News

 Multi-Stage Infection Mechanism: From Phishing to In-Memory Execution

-The infection begins the moment a user opens the phishing email and extracts the ZIP file.
+The infection sequence is activated when a user opens the phishing email and extracts the malicious ZIP file.

 Attack Flow (Source - Point Wild)